canton7/s3-tar-backup/README.md

 This tool was built as a replacement for duplicity, after duplicity started throwing errors and generally being a bit unreliable.
 It uses command-line tar to create incremental backup snapshots, and the aws-s3 gem to upload these to S3.
-It can also optionally use command-ling gpg to encrypt backups.
+It can also optionally use command-line gpg to encrypt backups.

 In practice, it turns out that this tool has few lower bandwidth and CPU requirements, and can restore a backup in a fraction of the time that duplicity would take.